 Write out full meal ideas, for example: baked salmon with roasted asparagus and mashed potatoes.
 Be as specific as possible for lunches and snacks, too.

 Plan an extra meal each week.
 That gives you a fallback in case you decide what you have planned doesn’t sound good.
 You don’t have to stick to the letter of your meal plan.
 Move meals around to different days as necessary.

-Use your meal plan to create a shopping list.
-Stick to it at the store.
+Use your meal plan to create a shopping list, and stick to it at the store.
 Remember to shop for every meal ingredient you need, including snacks and treats.

 Plan meals around pantry ingredients

-Remember to include these “10 Foods You Should Always Have in Your Pantry or Fridge.”
+Remember to include these “10 Foods That Should Always Be in Your Pantry or Fridge.”